Robotto/serial2keyboard/README.md

 ```Serial.prinln()``` function, as it waits for a newline terminated ASCII string to arrive, so an arduino could go:
 ```Serial.println("password");``` and this program would type ```password``` and press [ENTER] for you.

-# requirements if you want to run it with python:
+# requirements if you want to run it with python
 ```
 pip3 install pynput pyserial
 ```